Advisors to the Chancellor

 The Hanakahi Council is comprised of Native Hawaiian faculty, staff and students at the University of Hawaiʻi at Hilo.
 The council advises the chancellor on Hawaiian issues.

-Composed of decision-makers and key representatives from Academic Affairs, Administrative Affairs, Student Affairs, and University Relations, the Enrollment Management Committee is charged with improving UH Hilo’s enrollment planning and management.
+Composed of decision-makers and key representatives from Academic Affairs, Administrative Affairs, Student Affairs, and University Relations, the Student Success Leadership Team is charged with improving UH Hilo’s enrollment planning and management.
 Discussions and actions focus on enhancing the recruitment, retention, and graduation of students.
 The overall goal is to do so in a purposeful, coordinated manner that aligns initiatives and outcomes with UH Hilo’s mission and campus strategic plan, as well as with the UH System’s strategic goals and performance measures.

 Maunakea Advisory Committee